Life tenure

 In some cases, life tenure lasts only until a mandatory retirement age.
 For example, Canadian senators are appointed for life, but are forced to retire at 75.
-Likewise, many judges, including Justices of the Supreme Court of the United Kingdom, have life tenure but must retire at 70.
+Likewise, many judges, including justices of the Supreme Court of the United Kingdom and the Supreme Court of Canada, have life tenure but must retire at 75.
+In some jurisdictions, a judge who reaches mandatory retirement age may continue to serve as a supernumerary judge, but may no longer have the guarantees of tenure.

 Life tenure also exists in various religious organizations.
 The Pope, as the Bishop of Rome and leader of the worldwide Catholic Church, has life tenure, but other Catholic bishops are required to submit their resignations at age 75.

 Senior professors at academic institutions may also be granted life tenure, which is intended to protect principles of academic freedom.